DanielNetSet/minecraft_fishing_bot/README.md

 # Minecraft Fishing Bot

-A bot that can automatualy fish in Minecraft.
+A bot that can automatically fish in Minecraft.

 ![bot_fishing.png](README.assets/bot_fishing.png)